1,435 texts · Page 4 of 30

 Kabbalah, Jewish mysticism, grapples with these very questions.
 And within Kabbalah, the Zohar, a foundational text, is often seen as the most challenging – and rewarding – source....

-And Baal HaSulam, in his introduction to this foundational text of Kabbalah, gives us a glimpse into why.
+Baal HaSulam, in his introduction to this foundational text of Kabbalah, gives us a glimpse into why.
 He talks about the world of Asiya.
-Now, in Kabbalah, we often speak of dif...
+Now, in Kabbalah, readers often speak of di...

 In his "Introduction to the Zohar," he lays out a fascinating map of spiritual ascent.
-And trust me, it’s a journey worth taking.
-But first, a little Kabbalistic housekeeping.
-We'r...
+And it’s a journey worth taking.
+First, a little Kabbalistic housekeeping.
+Now, Baal HaSulam ...

 That feeling, that yearning... it’s deeply connected to the idea of tikkun (spiritual repair) olam, repairing the world.
 But what if repairing the world also means repairing oursel...